 You could also consider hiring a local guide or downloading an English-language audio tour to make your experience that much richer.

-Sunday: Contemporary Art
+Sunday: Contemporary art

 After you’ve had your breakfast and coffee, head to the Benaki Museum, located in a converted mansion at the edge of the gorgeous National Garden (also worth a visit!).
 You can marvel at artworks from Ancient Greece to the present, including some notable oil paintings by El Greco.
 Please note that the museum requires vaccination or a Covid-19 recovery certificate for entry.